laurenz/pgreplay/README.md

 pgreplay needs PostgreSQL 8.0 or better.

 It is supposed to compile without warnings and run on all platforms supported by PostgreSQL.
 Since I only got to test it on Linux, AIX, FreeBSD and Windows, there may be problems with other platforms.
 I am interested in reports and fixes for these platforms.
 On Windows, only the MinGW build environment is supported (I have no other compiler).
 That means that there is currently no 64-bit build for Windows (but a 32-bit executable should work fine anywhere).

-To build pgreplay, you will need the pg_config utility.
-If you installed PostgreSQL using installation packages, you will probably have to install the development package that contains pg_config and the header files.
+To build pgreplay, you will need the `pg_config` utility.
+If you installed PostgreSQL using installation packages, you will probably have to install the development package that contains `pg_config` and the header files.

-If PostgreSQL is installed in the default location, the installation process will look like this:
+If `pg_config` is on the `PATH`, the installation process will look like this:

-unpack the tarball
+- unpack the tarball
-./configure
+- `./configure'
-make
+- `make'
-make test     (optional, described below) make install  (as superuser)
+- `make test`     (optional, described below)

-If your PostgreSQL installation is in a nonstandard directory, you will have to use the --with-postgres=<path to location of pg_config>
+- `make install`  (as superuser)

-switch of "configure".
+If your PostgreSQL installation is in a nonstandard directory, you will have to use the `--with-postgres=<path to location of pg_config>` option of `configure`.

 Unless you link it statically, pgreplay requires the PostgreSQL client shared library on the system where it is run.

 The following utilities are only necessary if you intend to develop pgreplay:
-- autoconf 2.62 or better to generate 'configure'
+- autoconf 2.62 or better to generate `configure`
-- GNU tar to 'make tarball' (unless you want to roll it by hand)
+- GNU tar to `make tarball` (unless you want to roll it by hand)
-- groff to make the HTML documentation with 'make html'
+- groff to make the HTML documentation with `make html`

 Testing
 -------

-You can run a test on pgreplay before installing by running "make test".
+You can run a test on pgreplay before installing by running `make test`.
 This will parse sample log files and check that the result is as expected.